-Profiling the Organelle-Specific Proteome in Aging
+Profiling the Organelle-Specific Proteome during Aging

 Abstract:

 Aging is characterized by the loss of physiological integrity, accumulation of pathological protein aggregates, and the development of age-related diseases.
-Dysregulation of protein degradation and ubiquitination pathways contributes to organelle dysfunction and age-associated disorders.
+The dysregulation of protein degradation and ubiquitination pathways contribute to organelle dysfunction and age-associated disorders.
 This study aims to investigate the impact of protein localization on organelle function and age-related diseases, enhancing our understanding of the intricate organellar proteome.
-At the cellular level, the research focuses on morphological, compositional, and functional changes in organelles during aging and related diseases.
-Advanced techniques for intact organelle purification enable the study of changes in organelle content and protein-protein interactions.
-At the tissue level, the investigation explores cell-type-specific metabolic modifications and their interplay with organ dysfunction and organismal lifespan through intercellular communication.
-The study also examines the spatiotemporal regulation of organelles during aging under nutritional fluctuations.
-Deciphering the molecular mechanisms underlying aging and identifying strategies to healthy aging and mitigate age-related diseases are crucial for addressing the healthcare challenges of an aging population.
+At the cellular level, this research focuses on morphological, compositional, and functional changes in organelles during aging and age-related diseases.
+Advanced techniques for intact organelle purification enable the study of changes in organelle content and protein–protein interactions.
+At the tissue level, the investigation explores cell-type-specific metabolic modifications and their relationship with organ dysfunction and organismal lifespan through intercellular communication.
+Furthermore, the study examines the organelles’ spatiotemporal regulation during aging under nutritional fluctuations.
+Deciphering the molecular mechanisms underlying aging, identifying strategies for healthy aging, and mitigating age-related diseases is crucial for addressing the healthcare challenges of an aging population.

 Section a.
 State-of-the-art and objectives